Kingsley v. Hendrickson: Judgment of the Court

 In a 5–4 decision, the Supreme Court ruled that an objective standard must be used in judging whether an officer applied excessive force, reversing the Seventh Circuit Court of Appeals.
-Justice Breyer, joined by Justices Kennedy, Ginsburg, Sotomayor, and Kagan wrote for the majority, stating that a pretrial detainee is protected from "excessive force that amounts to punishment," even when, according to Buck v.
-Bell, the punishment is only "rationally related to a legitimate nonpunitive governmental purpose," rather than possessing an "express intent to punish."
+Justice Breyer, joined by Justices Kennedy, Ginsburg, Sotomayor, and Kagan wrote for the majority, stating that a pretrial detainee is protected from "excessive force that amounts to punishment," even when, according to Bell v.
+Wolfish, the punishment is only "rationally related to a legitimate nonpunitive governmental purpose," rather than possessing an "express intent to punish."
 Therefore, in applying Bell, the plaintiff need not prove an intent to punish.
 As such, the instruction of the jury defining excessive force as "force applied recklessly" unacceptably requires proving a subjective state of mind of the officer.
 The Court rejected the respondents' arguments based on the Eighth Amendment's Cruel and Unusual Punishment Clause as applying only to convicted prisoners, not pretrial detainees.
 The Supreme Court reversed the decision of the Court of Appeals for the Seventh Circuit and remanded the case.

 Justice Scalia was joined by Chief Justice Roberts and Justice Thomas in dissent.
 He wrote that harm inflicted on a pretrial detainee in this manner is not "imposed for the purpose of punishment" and so does not violate the Fourteenth Amendment.

 Justice Alito dissented, stating that the case should have been dismissed as improvidently granted as there remains an unsettled question of whether a "pretrial detainee can bring a Fourth Amendment claim based on the use of excessive force by a detention facility employee."